wasd0109/dmm-fetch-meta/README.md

 - The format is currently fixed
 - Error handling is still not ideal
 - Can currently only recognize mp4 files
+- Could not recognize videos with multiple part

 ## Roadmap

 - [ ] Rename video within folder
+- [ ] Recognize videos with multiple part
 - [ ] Allow user to change the folder/filename format

 ## Future